mahaichuan/iWave/README.md

 1. Transform an image with transform.py.
 PTAHs or image SIZE need to be modified.

-2. Reconstruct an image from iWave cofficients with inver_transform.py.
+2. Reconstruct an image from iWave cofficients with inverse_transform.py.
 PTAHs or image SIZE need to be modified.

 3. Have fun!

 ## **Results**

-1. Decompose image iWave, compared with CDF9/7. (top: CDF9/7, bottom: iWave)
+1. Decompose image with iWave, compared with CDF9/7. (top: CDF9/7, bottom: iWave)

 ![image](https://github.com/mahaichuan/iWave/blob/main/figs/decom.PNG)